 If you only want to focus on items that need your attention, you can check Attention Needed, which will then become your default view the next time you log in.
 You can click on the yellow dot for your whole domain to see all of the problems in a list format or choose to view them by each user.
 Once you get to your list of errors, you can click on each one to get more information about what went wrong and what the next steps are.
 If there’s a large list, you can always download a CSV spreadsheet of all problems.

 Also, the status update emails you get from Spanning Backup either daily, weekly or monthly have been improved to show you more of this information at a glance.

 Backup errors can lead to problems restoring a file when you need it, and that’s why we want to make it as clear as possible what the problem is and what can be done about it so that problems can be proactively resolved instead of ignored.
-You were smart enough to protect your Google Apps data with Spanning Backup, and we’re going to do everything we can to make sure your backups run smoothly and that any problems are easily identifiable and resolvable.
+You were smart enough to protect your Google Workspace data with Spanning Backup, and we’re going to do everything we can to make sure your backups run smoothly and that any problems are easily identifiable and resolvable.